March 2025 Purchase indicators of Plastics, Crude Oil, Rubber, Cotton, Sea freight, Currencies, Inflation Year, China Export rebates and China VAT

 The Electric bike materials February 2025 purchase indicators are like below:

-Moving commodities in July: steel and Copper rose by 4.3% and 3.9% respectively, cobalt deceased by 11.8%
+Big Moving commodities in February: steel and Copper rose by 4.3% and 3.1% respectively, cobalt deceased by 11.8%

 LME Metal Purchase indicators –Steel, Aluminum, Nickel, Cobalt, Lithium Hydroxide price and market overview